yohAb-creator/lightweight_framework/bonus_report.md

 - The observation, which was surprising at initial glance, is that the ARPO module resulted in a prompt that did not improve step accuracy.
 In fact, the resulting prompt policy resulted in the agent's step accuracy decreasing by 2.9%.
 One possible explanation for this is the additive nature of the design.
 The results from `text2grad` paired with the `gemini-2.5-pro` model were already quite good, and the best APRO could do was add reactive negative constraints to the already highly effective prompt.
 This added noise did not contribute to advancing the reasoning trajectory of the model and, in fact, limited the model, leading to decreased step accuracy.
 This added noise might have been effective in increasing reasoning capabilities with a better-designed learning mechanism.

+- The lower accuracy when running multiple tasks is due to only one tasks(adding contacts) task being used in the text2grad stage as well as the initial gemini_prompting stage.
+In order to
+- alleviate overtraining on one task, the arpo stage randomly chooses one task at each step.
+This be leading to incompatible data being extracted from the tasks.
+Increasing the number of apro runs should combat this problem.
 ## Future Work Suggestions

 For now, the refinement of the APRO script would be a misuse of the little remaining time.
 Future work should focus on updating the current APRO function with a synthesis module.